To do better, deeper thinking, and get more meaningful work done, we need to eliminate distractions.

 And ... for all the iPhone users out there, we have a new version of the THINKERS App ready for testing!
 If you want to be a beta tester, install the app TestFlight and then click this link.
 (Instructions here.)

-Remember: The THINKERS Workshop costs $99 per year to be a member.
-If you own a THINKERS Notebook, you get full access for free.
-(If you own a notebook but haven't activated your free access yet, reply to this email and let me know.
-We'll get you set up.)
+The THINKERS Workshop costs $499.99 per year to be a member.
+If you own a THINKERS Notebook, then you get a special discount.
+Just reply to this email and let me know you have a notebook, and I'll pass along the discount code.

 Now on to this week's links ...